-- SCOR Global Investments SE (SGI) was specially created to manage all of SCOR's financial assets.
-SGI manages the assets directly through mandates provided to SGI by the Group and to the Group's subsidiaries.
+SCOR Global Investments SE (SGI) is in charge of managing all assets for which it has been certified by the French financial market regulatory body (AMF).
+SGI manages portfolios of assets directly through mandates provided to SGI by the Group and to the Group's subsidiaries.
 Assets are locally managed by external asset managers when the local regulation imposes it.
-Since the 15 May 2009, SGI is certified by the French financial market regulatory body (AMF) as an asset management company. - Investment decisions are implemented by SCOR Global Investments in accordance with the directives of the Group Investment Committee, with the investment guidelines and AMF requirements. - A head of Compliance and Internal Control was appointed in 2009 in order to meet the requirements of the regulatory body.
-His role is to implement an effective internal control program which covers all activities relating to financial asset management. - The Group Investment Committee meets at least once every quarter.
-Its role is to coordinate tactical asset allocation on a Group level and to supervise the application of objectives by the asset management company, observing the constraints established. - The Group has harmonized the principles governing the management of its assets: the Statement of Group Investment Principles defines the Group's governance in terms of asset management and the Manual of Group Investment Guidelines determines the conditions in which SCOR Global Investments will implement, on behalf of all Group subsidiaries, the investment policy as defined by the Group's Investment Committee; both of these documents have been approved by the Group's COMEX. - SCOR Global Investments provides SCOR with a regular reporting used for the monitoring of the assets portfolios, in particular, assets portfolios managed by external asset managers.
-Within the framework of its mission, SCOR Global Investments controls the consistency and the completeness of the data used for the valuation of the assets.

-- The investment portfolios managed by external service providers are reviewed during quarterly investment committees, attended by the external fund managers, the Senior Managers of the subsidiary in question and representatives of SCOR Global Investments. - Investments going beyond the stipulations thus defined are subject to special referral procedures managed by the Group Risk Management Department. - The information systems used by SCOR Global Investments monitor transactions on publicly traded securities (audit trail, valuation of securities).
-Since 2009, assets owned by all Group entities are monitored in one central information system and the accounting tools implemented in Paris in 2008 have been deployed in the Group's subsidiaries.
-Risk monitoring tools are being deployed as well.
+- Investment decisions are implemented by SCOR Global Investments in accordance with the directives of the Group and Local Investment Committees, with the investment guidelines and AMF requirements. - A head of Compliance and Internal Control was appointed within SGI in 2009 in order to meet the requirements of the regulatory body.
+His role is to ensure the compliance and the effective implementation of procedures, via an effective internal control program which covers all activities relating to financial asset management. - The Group Investment Committee meets at least once every quarter.
+Its role is to coordinate tactical asset allocation on a Group level and to supervise the application of objectives by the asset management company, observing the constraints established. - The Group has harmonized the principles governing the management of its assets: the Statement of Group Investment Principles defines the Group's governance in terms of asset management and the Manual of Group Investment Guidelines determines the limits for concentration risk as well as limits of exposure to different asset classes.
+The Manual of Group Investment Guidelines thus determines the conditions in which SCOR Global Investments will implement, on behalf of all Group subsidiaries, the investment policy as defined by the Group's Investment Committee; both of these documents have been approved by the Group's COMEX. - SCOR Global Investments provides SCOR with a regular reporting used for the monitoring of the assets portfolios, in particular, assets portfolios managed by external asset managers.
+Within the framework of its mission, SCOR Global Investments controls the consistency and the completeness of the data used for the valuation of the assets. - The investment portfolios managed by SGI or by external service providers are reviewed during quarterly investment committees, attended by the external fund managers, the Senior Managers of the subsidiary in question and representatives of SCOR Global Investments. - Investments going beyond the stipulations thus defined are subject to special referral procedures managed by the Group Risk Management Department. - The information systems used by SCOR Global Investments monitor transactions on publicly traded securities (audit trail, valuation of securities).
+Assets owned by all Group entities are monitored in one central information system - Middle office and Back office departments of the asset management company have been delegated to BPSS in November 2014.
+Information systems remain those of SCOR and tools for monitoring and controlling transactions remain unchanged following this transfer of activity.